 Career Outlook and Salary Information

 The U.S. Bureau of Labor Statistics (BLS), predicts that registered nursing jobs in general will experience a 19% growth increase over the 2012-2022 decade.
-The BLS also reported that the median annual salary for registered nurses was $66,220 as of 2013.
+Payscale.com reported that the median annual salary for public health nurses was $50,684 as of 2015.
 Multiple specializations are likely to see the most favorable job prospects.